GNOME/orca/docs/user-extensions.md

 # Disable multiple extensions:
 dconf write /org/gnome/orca/default/extensions/disabled-extensions \
-    "['HelloWorld', 'StructuralNavigator']"
+    "['HelloWorld', 'ReverseWords']"

 # Re-enable all:
 dconf reset /org/gnome/orca/default/extensions/disabled-extensions
 ```

 Disabling a user extension does not revoke its approval.
-Re-enabling it is just
+Re-enabling a user
-a matter of removing it from the disabled list.
+extension is just a matter of removing it from the disabled list.

 ## Extension Class Basics

 ### Required Class Attributes

-- `GROUP_LABEL`: The label used to group this extension's commands in Orca's
+- `GROUP_LABEL`: The user-visible label for this extension.
+It is also used to
-  keybindings list.
+  group the extension's commands in Orca's keybindings list.

+Optional class attributes:

+- `GROUP_DESCRIPTION`: A short description shown in Orca's User Extensions
+  preferences page.

 ### Command Functions